awakenweb/Iridium-components-eventdispatcher/README.md

 About
 -----
 Event dispatcher implementing the mediator pattern.
-Can be work independantly but best used with Iridium Framework
+Can work independantly but best used with Iridium Framework

 The Dispatcher class keeps a list of registred handlers for specific events.
 Handler can be any valid callback : closures, object/method array, etc. as long as they accept the Event object as parameter.
 The Event class allows you to propagate objects related to the events throug all registered handlers linked to this event.